rubenwardy/minetest_modding_book/_en/map/objects.md

 For 3D models with animations, the bone argument is used to attach the entity to a bone.
-3D animations are based on skeletons - a network of bones in the model where each bone can be given a position and rotation to change the model, for example to move the arm.
+3D animations are based on skeletons - a network of bones in the model where each bone can be given a position and rotation to change the model, for example, to move the arm.
 Attaching to a bone is useful if you want to make a character hold something.